 Biography

 Australian mezzo soprano Stephanie Dillon is a versatile musician celebrated for her “distinctively edged sound” (Sydney Morning Herald) and “full-bodied mezzo warmth” (Fever Pitch Magazine).
 With a diverse repertoire that spans from Baroque to contemporary works, she thrives both as a soloist and an ensemble singer.

-Stephanie enjoys regular collaborations with some of Australia’s leading ensembles, including Bach Akademie Australia, the Song Company, Pinchgut Opera, the Australian Chamber Orchestra, and Musica Viva Australia.
+Recent career highlights include her solo debuts with the Sydney Symphony Orchestra and Melbourne Symphony Orchestra.
 Other notable performances feature Arvo Pärt’s Passio at the Tapestry of Sacred Music Festival in Singapore and the 150 Psalms project at the 2020 Adelaide Festival.
-She looks forward to upcoming performances with Polyphony (UK), The Tallis Scholars (UK), and Collegium Vocale Gent (Belgium).

 In addition to her performance work, Stephanie has extensive experience in arts administration and education within various organisations in Australia and the UK.
 In 2023, she was awarded Pinchgut Opera’s inaugural Max Riebl Artist Award.
 Stephanie is generously supported by the Ian Potter Cultural Foundation and the Australian Elizabethan Theatre Trust Overseas Music Scholarship.